Newfoundland and Labrador Customs

 On the North Coast of Labrador the season begins, like the liturgical season of Christmas, on Advent Sunday, in late November or early December (Cf. Edmund n.d.).
 This stems from Moravian traditions parallelling European celebration of St Nicholas's Day (December 6th), the day on which children were given gifts.
 In most of North America that aspect has shifted to Christmas Day, but the older practice is still carried on in the Labradorian traditions of children hanging Advent stockings and decorating small Advent Trees in their bedrooms.

-The tradition of giving gifts at Christmas spring not only from the celebration of the day of the patron saint of children, St Nicholas, but also from medieval traditions of gift-giving at New Year's.
-In some Newfoundland communities that New Year's Eve tradition of putting out stockings and receiving small gifts to celebrate the New Year continued until just a generation or two ago.
+The tradition of giving gifts at Christmas springs not only from the celebration of the day of the patron saint of children, St Nicholas, but also from medieval traditions of gift-giving at New Year's.
+In some Newfoundland communities the New Year's Eve tradition of putting out stockings and receiving small gifts to celebrate the New Year continued until just a generation or two ago.

 The season of Christmas is often said to be twelve days long, and ends for most people on "Old Christmas Day," January 6th.
 This date is liturgically the Feast of the Epiphany and signals the beginning of the third part of the church's Christmas season (Advent, Christmas proper and Epiphany).
 The comparatively recent name "Old Christmas" stems from the 1752 reorganization of the calendar when twelve days were dropped from the calendar; the following year, purists said that the "real" Christmas Day was not on December 25th, but January 6th, 365 days after the previous Christmas.
 The knowledge of the Old Style has led some Newfoundlanders to name "Old Old Christmas Day" (January 18th) as the "real" end of the season.
 Indeed mummering can sometimes be seen on the Southern Shore of the Avalon peninsula until the end of January.